minodisk/bigquery-runner/README.md

-# BigQuery Runner for Visual Studio Code
+# BigQuery Runner

-A Visual Studio Code ("VS Code") extension that can query Google Cloud Platform's [BigQuery analytics database](https://cloud.google.com/bigquery/) from, and return results to, your editor.
+A Visual Studio Code extension that can query Google Cloud Platform's [BigQuery](https://cloud.google.com/bigquery/) from, and return results to, your editor.
 This extension allows you to:

-- Write SQL in VS Code and query BigQuery datasets directly
+- Write SQL in VSCode and query BigQuery datasets directly
 - Create queries from selected text
-- Capture results into VS Code window to manipulate them further
+- Capture results into VSCode window to manipulate them further
 - Mark the location of errors encountered during the execution of a query job in the editor

-This extension is great if you're exploring BigQuery and prefer VS Code's editing environment, or for cases where you're writing documentation (hint: use "Run selected text as query") and want to double check that the query is valid.
+This extension is great if you're exploring BigQuery and prefer VSCode's editing environment, or for cases where you're writing documentation (hint: use "Run selected text as query") and want to double check that the query is valid.

 ## Installing